Writing

 What the Darkness Kept

 He was built to destroy.
 That was a long time ago.
-Now he grows pears and settles neighbors' arguments.
-Then someone from the capital starts asking questions about this district, and the answers point to something that shouldn't exist.
+Now he grows pears and settles his neighbors' arguments.
+Then someone from the capital starts asking questions about this district, and the answers keep pointing toward something that should not exist.

 ~75,000 words 22 chapters Secondary-world Roman Empire